1element/sc/README.md

 * Simple livestream and snapshot view of cameras

 Surveillance Center doesn't do any kind of motion detection.
-You either have to use the build-in motion detection of your IP camera or a third party software like [motion](https://github.com/Motion-Project/motion).
+You either have to use the built-in motion detection of your IP camera or a third party software like [motion](https://github.com/Motion-Project/motion).